terraform-google-modules/terraform-example-foundation/1-org/README.md

    git add .
    git commit -m 'Your message'
    ```
-1. Push your main branch to the new repo.
+1. Push your master branch to the new repo.
    ```
-   git push --set-upstream origin main
+   git push --set-upstream origin master
    ```
 1. Navigate out of the repo.
    ```